1 9 5 4 – 1 9 7 4 (USA)

 But Tommy Rettig inevitably grew up, and the show’s producers decided he would “go off to college” so that they could replace him with a younger actor.

 Family #2 featured the Martins, who took Lassie into their home after the Millers moved to the city.
-The Martins had recently adopted a young orphan named Timmy (Jon Provost, pictured below left), who quickly became Lassie’s new best pal.
+The Martins had recently adopted a young orphan named Timmy (Jon Provost), who quickly became Lassie’s new best pal.

 But Timmy also grew up, and Lassie moved on yet again.
 This time, the Martins “moved to Australia” and since Lassie would have to be quarantined in order to make the move, they decided to leave her behind.